pacocoursey/cmdk/README.md

 Groups will not unmount from the DOM, rather the `hidden` attribute is applied to hide it from view.
 This may be relevant in your styling.

-And you can force a group to always render with `forceMount` prop
+You can force a group to always render, regardless of filtering, by passing the `forceMount` prop.

 ### Separator `[cmdk-separator]`